nuwebcomm/templates/README.md

 - *Department Templates* - a full site with multiple page options
 - *Header/Footer Template* - header/footer with navigation to incorporate into your existing site

 The CSS was written using SASS.
-The source files can be found in /sass/ and the master file is /sass/styles.scss.
+The source files can be found in /scss/ and the master file is /scss/styles.scss.
 The included /css/styles.css is for demo purposes only and not for production.
-Use a SASS compiler to create a proper CSS production file.
+Use a SASS compiler to create a proper CSS production file (i.e. Scout, Koala, Prepros).

 Please visit our [Department Templates Pattern Library](http://www.northwestern.edu/templates/) (login required) for additional documentation on header lockups, navigation dropdowns, page types, etc.